ln-komandur/nextcloud-on-ubuntu/README.md

 1. Create a separate partition of desired size and format it as `ext4` using GParted / KDE Partition Manager
 2. Follow the steps in [Create common mount points for partitions shared by all users and include them in fstab](https://github.com/ln-komandur/linux-utils/blob/master/common-mountpoints.md)
 3. `sudo chown www-data:www-data /media/all-users-nextcloud/ -R` #**Assign the ownership of the mount point for the nextcloud server's data partition** to the web-root
+   1. There is no need for other users need to share this partition with the web-root.
+Therefore, files and directories in this partition need not inherit the group id.
+So, ensure that the setgid bit is **not** set by listing the permissions of the partition with `ls -l /media/all-users-nextcloud/`
+   1. In any case, unset the setgid bit with `sudo chmod -R g-s /media/all-users-nextcloud/` # [Unset the setgid bit](https://linuxconfig.org/how-to-use-special-permissions-the-setuid-setgid-and-sticky-bits)

 ## Install and Enable PHP Modules